Raksani/demo-ci/README.md

 ```
 the `property` elements define named constants, the `target` directives define tasks to perform.
 The "compile" target requires that the "init" target be done first.
 Ant will take care of executing
-dependencies itself.
-The commands for this target (task) to perform are given inside the XML scope
+dependencies.
+The commands for a target (task) to perform are given inside the XML scope
 for that target. `javac` is an Ant pre-defined task that will compile everything in the `srcdir`.

 ### Test the Build

 Run the tests locally by typing `ant test`.
 Ant will perform the "init", "compile", "test-compile",
 and "test" targets, and display output on your terminal.

+If you type `ant test` a second time, you will see that the "init", "compile", and "test-compile" tasks don't do anything, because their results are already up-to-date.

 ### Managing Dependencies